qdrant/landing_page/qdrant-landing/content/blog/hybrid-cloud-red-hat-openshift.md

 #### Tutorial: Private Chatbot for Interactive Learning

-Learn how to develop a Retrieval Augmented Generation (RAG) pipeline with Qdrant Hybrid Cloud on Red Hat OpenShift, leveraging Haystack for enhanced generative AI capabilities.
+In this tutorial, you will build a chatbot without public internet access.
+The goal is to keep sensitive data secure and isolated.
+Your RAG system will be built with Qdrant Hybrid Cloud on Red Hat OpenShift, leveraging Haystack for enhanced generative AI capabilities.
 This tutorial especially explores how this setup ensures that not a single data point leaves the environment.

 [Try the Tutorial](/documentation/tutorials/rag-chatbot-red-hat-openshift-haystack/)